• Skip to main content

 • Remove the membrane from the back each rack of baby back ribs using a knife to get it started in one corner, then grabbing on with a paper towel and pulling towards the opposite corner.

-• Apply a generous amount of rub to the fronts and backs of each slab of baby back ribs.
+• Apply a generous amount of BBQ rub to the fronts and backs of each slab of baby back ribs.
 Its ok to leave some rub leftover to apply more throughout the cook if needed.

 • Let the rub set on the ribs at room temperature for about 20-30 minutes before putting them in the electric smoker.

-• While the rub is setting, mix the apple juice and apple cider vinegar together in a spray bottle.
+• While the rub is setting, mix the apple cider vinegar and water together in a spray bottle.

 • Every 20-30 minutes, check the wood chip tray and dump charred chips and replace with fresh DRY wood chips as needed throughout this first stage.